Wednesday, March 6, 2024

 Cytomegalovirus.

 Cytomegalovirus belongs to the Beta Herpesvirus group.
 Cytomegalovirus is species specific.
 Herpesvirus 5 is a Human Herpesvirus.
 Genome specific virulence is characteristic of this virus.
-It prefer to grow in human fibrocytes and produces a large inclusion body.
-This gave this virus its name as ” large cell” Cytomegalovirus 5 (CMV ).
+It prefers to grow in human fibrocytes and produces a large inclusion body.
+This gave this virus its name as " large cell” Cytomegalovirus 5 (CMV).
 Once inside the human body it produces primary infection and after the infection subside CMV hibernates in lymphocytes, monocytes, dendritic cells and CD34+ cells and remains dormant for the entire life of the person.

 Humans are infected in several ways –